Un coche nuevo or un nuevo coche? Un buen día or un día bueno?

 It is possible to see this last type of adjective go after the noun but it is very uncommon.
 If you were to say azúcar dulce to a native you will likely be corrected.

-Group 4 – Adjectives that can change meaning with position
+Group 4 – Spanish adjectives that can change meaning with position

 The group of Spanish adjectives that acts as the inverse to the last set of examples is called adjetivos especificativos.
 The majority of Spanish adjectives—and the remaining types for this post—fall into this category.